Skip to main content

 • Cascades Female Factory – Get to know the stories of women who served as convicts within this high-walled site in South Hobart.

-• Woolmers Estate – This 19th century pioneer farm in Longford is a remarkably preserved relic of the time, spanning six generations of the Archer family.
+• Woolmers Estate – This 19th century pioneer farm in Longford is a well-preserved relic of the time, spanning six generations of the Archer family.

 Discover more museums, galleries and World Heritage convict sites around the island.